-Building on a Classic Legacy: An Invisible Extension.
+Building on a Classic Legacy: An Invisible Extension

-Our fundamental concept — which evolved gradually as our design for the new extension developed — was to respect and to create a dialogue between two existing but contrasting elements: Jean Tschumi’s original creation and the wide, open green spaces of its setting.
+Our fundamental concept — which evolved graduall with our design for the new extension — was to respect and to create a dialogue between two existing but contrasting elements: Jean Tschumi’s original creation and the wide, open green spaces of its setting.
 A masterpiece of modern architecture, Tschumi’s design — now 50 years old, and weathering beautifully — has three distinct elements: a linear office block hovering above the access level and a spiral pavilion structure that connects downwards to a lower volume, which orders and defines the limits of the ensemble.

-In the wider context, this roof/terrace garden connects the site seamlessly to the neighborhood’s disparate elements — the proposed forecourt esplanade north of the existing building and the parkland south of the site.
-A discreet ramp on its western edge gives vertical circulation to the offices below and to Appia Parkway, while a bridge links to the park, creating generous public spaces that accommodate bicycle and pedestrian paths.
+In the wider context, this roof garden connects the site seamlessly to the neighborhood’s disparate elements — the proposed forecourt esplanade north of the existing building and the parkland south of the site.
+A discreet ramp on its western edge gives vertical circulation to the offices below and to Appia Parkway, while a bridge links to the park creating generous public spaces that accommodate bicycle and pedestrian paths.

 Nestled into the park’s gently sloping landscape, the new additions adopt the scale of the ensemble’s existing buildings, and the structural rhythm of the office volumes complement the existing spiral pavilion structure.
-Buildings, topography, and landscape are held in harmony, erasing the site’s boundaries and achieving a fluid transition from built spaces to landscape, which allows both to be experienced together.
+Buildings, topography and landscape are held in harmony, erasing the site’s boundaries and achieving a fluid transition from built spaces to the landscape, which allows both to be experienced together.